 Her music is honest and rooted in the Cumberland Mountains.
 Her style could be called Americana because her music incorporates many styles.
 She writes with several Nashville professional musicians and seeks to highlight their artistry in her songs.
 Euferzine music is artful and full of raw emotion.
 Her music harkens back to a time when life was simpler, but not easier.

-The musical roots of Euferzine are in Jamestown, TN, a rural area near Big South Fork and Rugby.
+The musical roots of Euferzine are in Jamestown, TN, a rural area near Big South Fork & Rugby.
 It is a ruggedly beautiful area with few jobs and a lot of poverty.
 Denise’s paternal grandparents were sharecroppers.
 They could not read or write.
 Her grandfather did not earn a wage until he was in his 30’s when FDR brought road-building jobs into the valley connecting Jamestown and Livingston, TN.
 Her maternal grandparents were merchants from the Byrdstown area.
 They operated a grocery store and later a hardware store.
 The Upper Cumberland area is historically significant for many reasons.
 Sergeant Alvin C. York and Cordell Hull were well known residents.
-The first shots fired in Tennessee during the Civil War were in Travisville where many of her ancestors lived.
+The first shots fired in Tennessee during the Civil War were in Travisville where her family lived.

 During the Civil War, this area was the Borderlands.
 Families were torn apart.
 Brothers fought against brothers.
 Neighbors became your enemy.
 Choosing sides became the difference between life and death.
 Some ancestors were killed because they picked sides.
 Others were sent to Civil War prison camps, treated dishonorably and died in the most inhumane ways.
 Life can be harsh on the mountain.
 Denise’s ancestors came to the Upper Cumberland area in the early 1800s and stayed for over 200 years.
 They did not venture West or North for a better life.
 Maybe they couldn’t afford to leave.
 Once the highways were paved, they found a road to somewhere else.